Permanent residence when you are an EU citizen or a family member to an EU citizen

 It is a good idea to gather the necessary documents before you start to complete the application form.

-If you submit your application to SIRI in person, must bring the following to your appointment with SIRI:
+If you submit your application to SIRI in person or via our contact form, you must also submit:

-If your grounds for residence changed during your period of residence in Denmark, you are asked to submit documentation for all of your grounds for residence.
+If your grounds for residence changed during your stay in Denmark, please submit documentation of all of your grounds for residence.

 Expect to use